Reasons To Avoid A Long-Term Auto Loan

 1 - Higher interest charges

-Longer loans often come with higher interest rates than shorter-term loans.
+Longer auto loans often come with higher interest rates than shorter-term loans.
 Even though you may enjoy lower monthly payments, the higher rate means you end up paying more in total interest.
 If you have a lower credit score, car loan interest rates can increase further.

 2 - You may owe more than the car is worth